 There are cheaper SUVs to run than the Range Rover Velar, but the plug-in hybrid now claims a 40-mile electric range

-The most efficient non-hybrid Range Rover Velar is the D200, that’s officially capable of up to 43.7mpg – or a little less if you opt for the larger alloy wheels.
+The most efficient non-plug-in Range Rover Velar is the D200 mild-hybrid diesel, which is officially capable of up to 43.7mpg – or a little less if you opt for the larger alloy wheels.
 As with almost all cars, upgrading the Velar’s engine reduces its economy.
-If you choose the D300 with its 296bhp 3.0-litre diesel, economy slips to a maximum of 37.2mpg and business drivers will need to pay the highest BiK rate.
+If you choose the D300 with its 296bhp 3.0-litre diesel, economy slips to a maximum of 38.6mpg, and business drivers will need to pay the highest Benefit-in-Kind (BiK) rate.

 The Velar’s petrol engines are pretty thirsty.
 The P250 doesn’t feature any kind of mild-hybrid assistance, and as such, is officially rated to return just 29.9mpg, with CO2 emissions of 214g/km.
 You'll be lucky to get more than 25mpg (28.9mpg official) from the punchier 395bhp 3.0-litre P400 either, even when driven gently.
 That may be a cost you’re willing to bear, particularly if you want the performance to match the super-cool styling.

 If you’re intending to run a Velar as a company car, your best bet is the P400e plug-in hybrid (PHEV).
 Thanks to a battery and electric motor that offer a range of up to 40 miles, it can return 169.1mpg and emits as little as 38g/km of CO2.
 This makes it the only Velar in a lower BiK band, and thus particularly attractive to business users.